R4md4c/AndroidRotaryWheelView/README.md

 -------------------------

-I wanted to implement a widget similar to the [Rotating Wheel Control with UIKit]( http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit ) but on Android so I had to write my own, it is far from complete and it has an ugly drawing.
+I wanted to implement a widget similar to the [Rotating Wheel Control with UIKit]( http://www.raywenderlich.com/9864/how-to-create-a-rotating-wheel-control-with-uikit ) but on Android so I had to write my own, it is far from complete and it is drawn in an ugly way.

 But at least the main functionality that selects a sector from the pie works without any problems.